Adopt A Pet

 Why are the majority of our dogs listed as mixed breeds?

-Following significant research and a national trend at animal shelters, FAMD does not attempt to identify incoming dog breeds by sight.
+Following significant research and a national trend at animal shelters, Friends for Animals does not attempt to identify incoming dog breeds by sight.
 Without doing genetic testing, it’s been proven over and over that it’s impossible to tell what breeds make up a mixed breed dog.
 Less than 50 (.25%) of the 20,000 genes dogs have determine the physical features, and physical features are not a predictor of temperament or behavior.

-We at FAMD believe that attempting to label breeds is misleading, and sets adopters up for false expectations.
+We at Friends for Animals believe that attempting to label breeds is misleading, and sets adopters up for false expectations.
 Mixed breed dogs are just that—a mixture of breeds.
 What’s more important for us is that we match the dog’s temperament and activity level with the right home.
 Each dog is unique, no matter what they’re made up of.
 We’re also hoping to get people away from a particular breed stigma.
 When it comes to adoption, it’s really more about the dog’s personality than the labels.
 This is why, when viewing our adoptable animals, the vast majority of our dogs will be labeled as a mixed breed.

 No Results Found